yumenikki1/practices/Proyect/README.md

 # Functionality
 I used the kbhit() function in the conio.h library to control the spaceship.
 So when you press the "w" key, the spaceship moves a character higher in the y axis; if you press the "s" key, the spaceship moves a character lower in the y axis; if you press the "a" key, you move a character to the left; and if you press the "d" key you move a character tho the right.

-Using the Spacebar will spawn a laser above the spaceship ant this will go a characer upward everyframe.
+Using the Spacebar will spawn a laser above the spaceship and this will go a character upward everyframe in the world.
 Every character in the world has its own behaviour that updates every frame.

 ![spacecapture](https://user-images.githubusercontent.com/88511121/142474498-5222bbd8-fef5-4ca6-9c28-d8b1247e8216.PNG)